CelVision/Comp2113_G114/README.md

 a denfensive tower that attacks all enemies in a row infront of it, unlocked in the second level

-3.frost tower("F")  cost: $50  hitpoints: 10  attack speed: 1s  hitrange: 5, 3*3  slowdown: 50%
+3.frost tower("F")  cost: $50  hitpoints: 10  attack speed: 1s  hitrange: 9*9 search, 3*3 effect  slowdown: 50%

-a defensive tower that provides the players with crowd control ability, conducts multi-target attack, unlocked in the third level
+a defensive tower that locks onto one target, then damages and slows enemies in the target's 3*3 area, unlocked in the third level

-4.earthquake tower("E")  cost: $200  hitpoints: 100  attack speed: 1s  hitrange: 5 (unable to attack flying enemies)
+4.earthquake tower("E")  cost: $200  hitpoints: 100  attack speed: 1s  hitrange: 9*9 (unable to attack flying enemies)

-a defensive tower that conducts multi-target attack to enemies in a circle range, it can kill a group of low-hp enemies at once but the cost of it is rather high, unlocked in the fourth level
+a defensive tower that attacks every enemy inside its 9*9 area centered on the tower, it can clear groups of low-hp enemies at once but the cost of it is rather high, unlocked in the fourth level

 5.armor penetration tower("P")  cost: $150  hitpoints: 150(double when attackinig armors)  attackspeed: 1s  hitrange: 5